coenfuse/CADS/README.md

 ## Testing CADS
 A proprietary testing wrapper has been defined in the CADS project that handles everything related to testing.
-Kindly read the [testing](...) documention for more information.
+Kindly read the [testing](...) documentation **( _incomplete_ )** for more information.

+## Dependencies

+CADS currently uses a few core C++ functions.
+Later on it will be completely detached from any dependency.
+Making it a completely independent library working out of the box.
+See the [development roadmap](https://drive.google.com/file/d/17Ft03dRXFYWrKtom0DVzPqHSylF1ATiC/view?usp=sharing) for more details.

 ## Contribution

 You need to wait for a bit.
 A pull-request standard is currently being theorized to improve bug-reporting and community assist.
-Updates in this regard will be annouced shortly.
+Updates in this regard will be announced shortly.